mahsaAgz/EnsembleEFT/README.md

 ## Overview
 This repository contains the Ensemble Learning for Facial Expression Recognition (FER) project for the Machine Learning for Data Science (DS503) course at KAIST.
-For more details, refer to final_report.pdf and poster.png.
+For more details, refer to final_report.pdf and poster.pdf.

 Facial expression recognition (FER) is an essential task in human-computer interaction, customer satisfaction analysis, and accessibility solutions.
 However, modern deep learning models often require significant computational resources.
 This project explores **ensemble learning** as an alternative to scaling up deep learning models.
 We compare **compact models** using ensembling techniques to a large-scale model to determine whether similar accuracy can be achieved with lower computational cost.